Pedestrian collision avoidance using deep reinforcement learning

 Published in International journal of automotive technology, 2022

-The use of intelligent systems to prevent accidents and safety enhancement in vehicles is becoming a requirement.
-Besides, the development of autonomous cars is progressing every day.
-One of the main challenges in transportation is the high mortality rate of vehicles colliding with pedestrians.
-This issue becomes severe due to various and abnormal situations.
-This paper proposes a new intelligent algorithm for pedestrian collision avoidance based on deep reinforcement learning.
-A deep Q-network (DQN) is designed to discover an optimal driving policy for pedestrian collision avoidance in diverse environments and conditions.
-The algorithm interacts with the vehicle and the pedestrian agents and uses a specific reward function to train the model.
-We have used Car Learning to Act (CARLA), an open-source autonomous driving simulator, for training and verifying the model in various conditions.
-Applying the proposed algorithm to a simulated environment reduces vehicles and pedestrians’ collision by about 64 %, depending on the environment.
-Our findings offer an early-warning solution to mitigate the risk of a crash of vehicles and pedestrians in the real world.
+One of the main challenges in transportation is the high fatality rate caused by vehicle-pedestrian collisions.
+This issue is exacerbated by a variety of abnormal and unpredictable situations.
+This study proposes a novel smart algorithm for pedestrian collision avoidance based on deep reinforcement learning.
+A deep Q-network (DQN) is designed to learn an optimal driving policy for pedestrian collision avoidance across diverse environments and conditions.
+The algorithm interacts with both vehicle and pedestrian agents and employs a new reward function to train the model.
+We used Car Learning to Act (CARLA), an open-source autonomous driving simulator, to train and validate the model under various conditions.
+Applying the proposed algorithm in a simulated environment reduced vehicle-pedestrian collisions by approximately 64%, depending on the specific conditions.
+Our findings offer an early-warning solution to reduce the risk of vehicle-pedestrian collisions in real-world scenarios.